nikone/stormpath.github.io/source/java/product-guide/index.markdown

     /v1/accounts/emailVerificationsToken/:verificationToken

-To verify the account, you use the token from the query string to form the above URL and call the `verifyEmailToken` on the Client class, or on the Client tenant instance:
+To verify the account, you use the token from the query string to form the above URL and call the `verifyEmailToken` on the Client class, on the Client tenant instance or on the application resource:

 **Example Request**

     Account account = tenant.verifyAccountEmail(verificationToken);

 If the validation succeeds, you will receive back the `account` resource which has now been verified.
 An email confirming the verification will be automatically sent to the account's email address by Stormpath afterwards, and the account will then be able to authenticate successfully.